Marquis of the Imperial Son-in-law's Residence, A Unique Architectural Gem with Cultural Depth

 Introduction

-Xu Fuma Mansion was built for Xu Jue, the husband of Princess De'an, daughter of Emperor Yingzong of the Northern Song Dynasty.
-The mansion was built during the reign of Emperor Yingzong and has undergone several renovations, but the original layout and features have been well-preserved.
-The building has a total area of about 1800 square meters and consists of three sections and five rooms, with protruding bays and rooms in the front and back sections, totaling nine rooms.
-The central hall is surrounded by facilities such as a living room, bedroom, and study.
+The Prince's Mansion was built for Xu Jue, the son-in-law of Emperor Yingzong of the Northern Song Dynasty and the husband of Princess De'an.
+The mansion was constructed during the reign of Emperor Yingzong in the period of Zhiping and has undergone several renovations, but the layout and features from the time of its establishment have been well preserved.
+The building area of the Prince's Mansion is approximately 1,800 square meters, with the main building consisting of three courtyards and five rooms, with both the front and back halls featuring insert mountain halls and rooms, totaling nine rooms.
+The east and west surrounding rooms of the central hall include facilities such as a storage hall, rooms, and a study.
 Behind the upper hall is a backyard that spans the entire courtyard.
-The three sections and protruding bays of the mansion form a "工" shape layout, with hidden rooms on both sides of the central section's walls, creating a unique design with individual halls, courtyards, and sky wells.
+The three courtyards and inserted mountains of the mansion form a '工' shaped layout, with the surrounding rooms hidden behind the gable walls on both sides of the central hall, creating a unique design of independent halls, independent courtyards, and independent skylights.
+Address 4 Dongfucheng, Putao Lane, Zhongshan Road, Xiangqiao District, Chaozhou City, Guangdong Province